 - Condensation can form on external glass

-The energy savings you’ll get from triple glazing are, unfortunately, not enough to outweigh the costs.
+The energy savings you’ll get are, unfortunately, not enough to outweigh the costs.
 You could be looking at around 50 years to save the same amount of money on energy as it cost to install the windows (by which time, you’ll be long overdue for replacing the windows again!).
 However, double glazing does not fare any better on this.

 A final disadvantage is that while you’ll reduce the amount of condensation on the inside of the windows, you may find more condensation on the outside of triple glazed windows.
 That’s because the let less heat out of your house, leading to colder, more condensation-prone panes of glass externally.

 The cost of triple glazing varies considerably depending on where in the country you live, which supplier you choose, and the size and specification of the windows you select.

 However, the typical cost of a 3 bedroom property with 15 windows is around £7,000.
 This is around 30% higher than the cost of installing double glazing on the same property.